You are here

 The OVCR oversees the limited submission selection process and chooses the proposals that will be submitted.
 The normal process for selection is outlined below, although exceptions are made in certain situations, for example, when the deadline is short, when the program is highly focused, or when a strategic interest of the University is impacted.
 The OVCR normally delegates responsibility for programs related to graduate student education and research to the Graduate College and may delegate responsibility for other specialized funding opportunities to other campus units.
 The delegated unit is responsible for the application process, reviews, and campus approval and may follow procedures different from those outlined below.

 Faculty and other researchers wishing to pursue a limited submission opportunity must work with the OVCR or the delegated unit.
-A researcher responding to a limited submission opportunity must follow the process outlined below and obtain campus approval prior to sending a proposal to the Office of Sponsored Programs.
+A researcher responding to a limited submission opportunity must follow the process outlined below and obtain campus approval prior to sending a proposal to the Sponsored Program Administration.

 Transmitting Information about Limited Submission Opportunities